ashu01304/Ollama_Web/README.md

 ![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Built for](https://img.shields.io/badge/Built_for-Chrome_&_Firefox-green.svg)

-A secure, cross-browser web extension acting as a local proxy to your [Ollama](https://ollama.com/) instance, enabling web applications to communicate with local language models without exposing the Ollama API to the internet.
+A secure, cross-browser web extension that acts as a local proxy to your [Ollama](https://ollama.com/) instance, enabling web applications to communicate with local language models without exposing the Ollama API to the internet.

 Built with a modern Webpack system and a unified manifest for generating compatible packages for **Chrome** (Manifest V3) and **Firefox** (Manifest V2).